Why New Relic

 And it worked.
 Says Kundrat, “More and more people began using New Relic APM—especially my own team for support and monitoring—and we ended up getting a much better view of site performance.
 So, we merged the two New Relic accounts, got rid of another performance monitoring tool, and eventually added New Relic Browser and New Relic Synthetics to the mix as well.”

-The icing on the cake came a few years later when AEO was able to add New Relic Insights, gaining the ability to collect event and metric data from across the New Relic Digital Intelligence Platform in real time, and then organize, query, and visualize that data to answer key questions about application performance and customer experience.
+The icing on the cake came a few years later when AEO was able to add New Relic Insights, gaining the ability to collect event and metric data from across the New Relic platform in real time, and then organize, query, and visualize that data to answer key questions about application performance and customer experience.

 Saving the biggest e-commerce day of the year